ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zelda3/plando_en.md

     - can be true, to target any other player's world
     - can be false, to target own world and is the default
     - can be null, to target a random world
+- force is either "silent", "true" or "false".
+    - "true" means the item has to be placed, or the generator aborts with an exception.
+    - "false" means the generator logs a warning if the placement can't be done.
+    - "silent" means that this entry is entirely ignored if the placement fails and is the default.
 - Single Placement
     - place a single item at a single location
     - item denotes the Item to place